qiwenC/ConnectAWS/README.md

 ## Getting start with AWS IoT

-- Create an AWS account and login to the consle
+- Create an AWS account and login to the console
 - Services > AWS IoT

 ### Create a policy
-- In the left navigation pane, choose Secure > Policies
+- In the left navigation panel, choose Secure > Policies
 - Click on the 'Create' button
 - Name the policy.